paulnorthrop/smovie/cran-comments.md

 ## Downstream dependencies

-This is a new submission.
+This is a new submission